nnstreamer/nnstreamer/tools/tracing/README.md

 Then, The GNU plot graph will be automatically appeared on a pop-up window.
 ```

-As an alternative method, you can also try to use the experiental Eclipse plug-in at the below webpage.
+As an alternative method, you can also try to use the experimental Eclipse plug-in at the below webpage.
 * https://developer.ridgerun.com/wiki/index.php?title=GstShark_-_Install_Eclipse_plugin